bcgov/travel-auth-generator/README.md

 # Travel Auth Generator

 > **Warning**
 > This is a proof of concept and it is not intended for actual usage.
+It is incomplete and requires testing and validation.

 ## Prerequisites